-We, as the sponsor of the Study, will prepare a protocol of the Study for Roche's review, conduct the Study, provide written updates regarding the status of the Study, and summarize the findings of the Study in a final study report, all in accordance with applicable regulatory authority rules, regulations, guidance, our protocol, and the Roche Agreement.
+Roche will supply its atezolizumab for use in the Study at no cost unless otherwise provided in the clinical supply agreement supplement.
+We, as the sponsor of the Study, will conduct the Study, provide written updates regarding the status of the Study, and summarize the findings of the Study in a final study report in accordance with applicable regulatory authority rules, regulations, guidance, our protocol, and the Roche Agreement.
 All clinical data generated in the performance of the Study in accordance with the Roche Agreement belong to us as the sponsor of the Study.
-Roche and its affiliates are granted certain use rights in relation to such data.

 Unless terminated earlier, the Roche Agreement will continue in force for five years.
 Either party may terminate the Roche Agreement upon 60-day prior written notice to the other party.
-CSA Supplements continue in effect unless separately terminated.
-We may terminate CSA Supplements on 60 days' notice for any reason.
-Roche is only entitled to terminate CSA supplements (and therefore supply) for certain limited reasons, including patient safety issues, supply constraints and material breaches by us.